ocap-kirk/permitio-java-example/README.md

 1. Spring Boot 3.3.1
 1. Java 22 (built with `java version "22.0.1" 2024-04-16`)
 1. Permit.io PDP running on :7766

+## Setup
+1. Copy the `permit_key` from the Permit.io dashboard
+1. Replace the value in [src/main/java/com/permit/check/example/ExampleApplication.java:31](src/main/java/com/permit/check/example/ExampleApplication.java:31 )
+1. Replace the value in the PDP call below.

 ## Steps to run
 1. Start the Permit.io PDP: